raizoken23/retention_integration/README.md

 1. Update documentation for any new features
 2. Add or update tests as needed
 3. Ensure all tests pass: `python3 -m pytest perf/tests`
-4. Run benchmarks if performance-critical code was changed: `python3 -m perf.create_report`
+4. Run benchmarks if performance-critical code was changed: `python3 -m perf.create_report && python3 -m perf.plot_reports`
 5. Create a Pull Request with a clear description of changes
 6. Wait for review and address any feedback